Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 ### PEP8 and IDEs (Integrated Development Environments)

-In order to make sure that people can understand what our code is doing (particularly for future work) we need to follow PEP8 for any Python code, particularly comments and documentation.
+In order to make sure that everyone can understand what our code is doing (particularly for future work) we need to follow PEP8 for any Python code, particularly comments and documentation.
 The style guide is available at https://www.python.org/dev/peps/pep-0008/ and it is vital to read the section on *Comments*.
 If you want to improve your coding style reading the section on *Code layout* (and in fact the whole guide if you have time) would be beneficial.

 1. IDEs make it easier to understand what your code is doing by highlighting functions.
 Some even check if your code is following PEP8 and checks your code for errors as you type.
 I recommend PyCharm for coding in Python https://www.jetbrains.com/pycharm/download/ and the professional version can be downloaded for free by using a student email address.
 If you plan to use PyCharm you can change the project interpreter and appearance theme by going to *File -> Settings*.
 I recommend using the Darcula theme for coding where possible as it puts far less strain on the eyes, particularly after extended periods of time or late at night.